wrenlowe/FinalProject/README.md

-• Includes meaningful use of either an app (for example, email, voice recognition, ..) or hardware (gps, accelerometer, ..) from the phone or some Google services( maps, ..). -> could use the built in calendar app
+• Includes meaningful use of either an app (for example, email, voice recognition, ..) or hardware (gps, accelerometer, ..) from the phone or some Google services( maps, ..). -> could use the built in calendar app --> COMPLETE - added use of email app (users can send their daily tasks through email)

 • Uses at least two new GUI components not studied in class (rating bar, seek bar, progress bar, analog clock, calendar view, ...).

     • calendar view? https://abhiandroid.com/ui/calendarview#gsc.tab=0 -> COMPLETE
-    • progress bar, to show how many tasks they completed that day?
+    • progress bar, to show how many tasks they completed that day? --> COMPLETE (added progress bar to main page)

 • There should be a listener registered on at least one of these 2 new GUI components (and there should be code to do something meaningful).

     • one on the calendar view? setOnDateChangeListener(OnDateChangeListenerlistener) -> COMPLETE
-    • some handler on progress bar?
+    • some handler on progress bar? --> dont need to do?

 • Includes advertising (fake ad pulled from Google services). -> COMPLETE